SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/01_implementation_plans/11_lxc_960_monitoring_proposal.md

 ### vLLM Metrics

-vLLM (CTID 950) exposes `/metrics` for request latency, throughput, queue size, token generation rate.
-Scrape directly; use Grafana for visualization of inference performance.
+vLLM containers (e.g., CTID 950, 951) expose a Prometheus-compatible `/metrics` endpoint.
+This can be scraped to monitor request latency, throughput, queue size, and token generation rate, providing critical insights into inference performance.

 ### Qdrant Metrics